Long Green Animal Dermatology

 Coping with an itchy pet can be an extremely frustrating experience for you, the pet owner and can truly test the limits of the human-animal bond.
 Persistent scratching and chewing by the pet can also result in self-excoriation and open wounds.
 The following information is intended to provide the pet owner with a basic understanding of the most common underlying causes of itching and allergies in the small animal.

 The common causes fall into two groups: external parasites and allergies.
 External parasites that most commonly cause chronic itching dermatitis include fleas and sarcoptic mange.
 We often recommend therapeutic trials for sarcoptic mange in chronically and severely itchy dogs.
-We always recommend stepped-up flea control and monitoring for fleas, as flea infestation can really make allergy worse!
+We always recommend stepped-up flea control and monitoring for fleas, as flea infestation can really make allergic dermatitis much worse!

 What are allergies?